Facts Based "Racism" | Black & White on the Gray Issues Pt. 2 2025-10-16 18:05

 What do you make of what you just watched?

-Do you think there's hope that we're in the path toward reconciliation?
+Assuming you watched both installments, do you think there's hope that we're on the path toward reconciliation?

-Or are we completely cooked?
+Or are we completely clocked?

 Eastern, and you want to see more, you don't want the lights to turn off, please do consider supporting by subscribing to Rumble Premium.